smithng1215/MammaSeq_2018/README.md

 3) Modify line 3 of MammaSeq.Github.R script to set publication directory on your local machine as userDirectory

-4) Run MammaSeq.Github.R script to produce figures in dataOutput directory
+4) Run MammaSeq.Github.R script to produce figures

 Good luck...!